The Scottish Optoelectronics Association (SOA) is a community for all photonics and photonics-enabled organisations in Scotland.

 - Providing access to skills development and funding opportunities

-- Ensuring our members have the opportunity to engage first hand with key stakeholders across the sector
+- Ensuring our members have the opportunity to engage first hand with key stakeholders across the sect

 Membership of the SOA is open to any Technology Scotland member with an interest in the Scottish Optoelectronics community.